quidprobros/worth-the-weight/readme.md

 A web application for tracking food consumption.
 You can also record whether you exercised on any given day.

 # sprint 1
-- [x] Add form to submit quantity of food, measurement unit, food item, and date.
+- [x] Add form to submit quantity of food, fractional measurement unit, food item, and date.
 - [x] Add sqlite database support to store form data.
 - [x] Add front end button to delete record.
 - [x] Import food data